Serving the West Coast and Pacific Rim Come visit our Office/Showroom

 One of the things that was missing from our last office was the feeling of entering a home.” says Jim Hoffman.
 “This new building not only features a fully functioning kitchen, dining room and great room.
 But has a large master bedroom, complete with log furniture, a master bathroom with a Jacuzzi tub and shower, and an open loft area.

 Homestead Log Homes has been a leading manufacturer and builder in this industry since 1978.
 As a long standing member of the International Log Builder’s Association Jim is passionate about producing top quality log home kits at affordable prices.
 Their main area of marketing is to the Pacific Northwest and Northern California.
 But, over seventy packages have been shipped overseas to Japan, including a custom 5,000 sq. ft. log restaurant three years ago to Tokyo.
 Some of their interesting customers to date are Sylvester Stallone, Patrick Duffy, Clint Eastwood and James Brolin.

 “We try to build homes the way we know we would want them,” says Jim.
 “Big, hand-crafted logs, through bolt fasteners and state of the art saddle-notched, shrink-to-fit corners.”
 Educated log home buyers can see the difference between a fully pre-assembled package re-erected at their site, or simply logs cut with a notch on one end, dropped off next to the foundation.

-Homestead sells factory direct with no dealers or middlemen and offers a full color, 96 page brochure with prices and a 20 minute DVD video.
+Homestead sells factory direct with no dealers or middlemen and offers a full color, 96 page brochure with prices.
 A log building seminar is put on each October and March, for customers to view the manufacturing and pre-assembly process.
 The new model is 5 minutes from Medford and open six days a week.